Using 3D printing and injectable gels made of living cells, bioengineers have created an artificial ear that looks and acts like a natural ear.

 Cornell bioengineers and physicians have created an artificial ear that looks and acts like a natural ear, giving new hope to thousands of children born with a congenital deformity called microtia.

-In a study published online Feb.
-20 in PLOS One, Cornell biomedical engineers and Weill Cornell Medical College physicians described how 3-D printing and injectable gels made of living cells can fashion ears that are practically identical to a human ear.
+In a study published online on February 20 in the journal PLOS One, Cornell biomedical engineers and Weill Cornell Medical College physicians described how 3D printing and injectable gels made of living cells can fashion ears that are practically identical to a human ear.
 Over a three-month period, these flexible ears grew cartilage to replace the collagen that was used to mold them.

 “This is such a win-win for both medicine and basic science, demonstrating what we can achieve when we work together,” said co-lead author Lawrence Bonassar, associate professor of biomedical engineering.

 The novel ear may be the solution reconstructive surgeons have long wished for to help children born with ear deformity, said co-lead author Dr. Jason Spector, director of the Laboratory for Bioregenerative Medicine and Surgery and associate professor of plastic surgery at Weill Cornell.

 “A bioengineered ear replacement like this would also help individuals who have lost part or all of their external ear in an accident or from cancer,” Spector said.